-In most cases, there is no specific cause of CLL.
-Gene mutations in cells happen all the time.
+Gene mutations (changes) in cells happen all the time.
 Healthy cells have clever ways of stopping them from causing problems in the body.
 But the longer we live, the more chance we have of getting mutations that can escape these safeguards.
-That's why CLL is more common in older people.
-All CLL changes have gene mutations.
+That's why MDS is more common in older people.
+Almost all people with MDS have at least one of these gene changes.

-CLL behaves differently in people depending on which genes are affected.
-More than half the people diagnosed with CLL also have chromosome changes.
-These also vary from person to person.
-Why a particular person at a particular time gets CLL is not really known.
-But some things (risk factors) give people a higher risk of developing CLL.
+Why a particular person at a particular time gets MDS is not really known.
+But some factors give people a higher risk of developing MDS: